 Every.
 Single.
 Time.

 The same is true for the performance test.
-This, perhaps, is more important: From what the BarMD faculty has observed, many people fail the bar exam because they miss the mark on a performance test.
+This, perhaps, is more important: From what the BarMD faculty have observed, many people fail the bar exam because they miss the mark on a performance test.
 Maybe they didn’t follow the instructions.
 Maybe they ran out of time.
 But now, there’s no second bite at that performance test apple.
 No do-overs.

 California bar examinees, caveat emptor!
 Most big-box bar prep companies won’t take the time to give you detailed, specific feedback on your essays.
 Most of the time, you’re lucky to get one or two comments and a rough score estimate that defies explanation.